 Many taxpayers have already filed their 2018 returns but many have been extended.
-Minnesota Revenue would prefer that 2018 returns not be filed at this time, while they update their computer systems to account for the changes to 2018 tax law.
-However, due to the fast-approaching extended due dates, we have decided to file returns where we can clearly reflect the changes.
+Minnesota Revenue recently updated their computer systems to account for the changes to 2018 tax law, so these extended returns can now be filed with updated forms.

 Tax preparers have been advised not to file amended returns related to conformity rule changes.
 Guidance from Minnesota Revenue indicates the state will adjust previously filed returns.
 These state-initiated changes may generate taxpayer refunds or assessments.
 If the Department requires more information to compute changes then taxpayers will receive a letter with such requests.
 If you receive correspondence related to requests or changes to your returns, please forward it to your Boulay tax advisor.